karthik540/Police_Survillence_Assistant/README.md

-# Police_Survillence_Assistant
+# Police_Surveillance_Assistant
-A surviellance assistant for assisting the police functionalities
+A surveillance assistant for assisting the police functionalities

 ### Clone the Repository